Scholarships

 El Paso Veterinary Medical Association Scholarship Endowment

-- Scholarships for 4th year students at the School of Veterinary Medicine.
+- Scholarships for 4th year students of the School of Veterinary Medicine.
 Preference is for students who have an interest in pursuing veterinary practice in El Paso County.
 Applicants will submit an essay outlining their goals to practice in El Paso County after the completion of their D.V.M.
 Scholarship recipients are required to complete one clinical rotation in a practice in El Paso County.

 Emma Barnsley Foundation Veterinary Medicine Scholarship